yuki-yoshida/ITPFW4DCO/README.md

 - TOSCA/Proof-cyclelemma.cafe: Proof scores for two special lemmas.
 - TOSCA/all.cafe: Execute all proof scores.

-- CafeOBJ/*.cafe: Sample proof scores for my theses.
+- CafeOBJ/*.cafe: Sample proof scores for the preliminaries of CafeOBJ.

 CafeOBJ system can be downloaded at http://cafeobj.org.